davidswelt/zot_bib_web/README.md

 Zot/Bib/Web
+A program to export Zotero bibliographies to interactive HTML
 ===========

-This tool generates interactive HTML bibliographies based on one or more collections in the Zotero database.
+This tool generates interactive web bibliographies based on one or more collections in a Zotero repository.

-Bibliographies are automatically sorted by collection.
-BibTeX records are provided for visitors to see, and PDF files are automatically available via weblink.
+Collections can be maintained by groups of people, using Zotero's web interface or their desktop applications.

+Bibliographies
+- are grouped by collection
+- editable in Zotero by one or more users
+- are interactively searchable
+- linked to PDF documents or other URLs
+- have BibTeX records
+- and can be exported to HTML or pushed to a Wordpress database

 The content generated is static.
+This program is meant to be run regularly.

-Available on Github.
+Zot_bib_web is available on Github.

 Requirements